acacheung/moonshine-cms/src/pages/menu/cocktails-beer-wine-1.md

 subgroups:
   - description: ''
     items:
+      - description: >
+          From January 15, 2024 (in honor of MLK Jr. Day) through June 19, 2024 (in honor of Juneteenth), Uncle Nearest is partnering with bars, restaurants, and our Uncle Nearest #WhiskeyFamily to donate $1 for every Uncle Nearest Old Fashioned sold to raise up to $1.4 Million for Historically Black Colleges & Universities (HBCUs) to provide one full in-state tuition scholarship to each accredited school.
+For more information, check out the website at www.oldfashionedcocktail.com
+        price: '15 '
+        title: 'Cocktail Feature: Uncle Nearest HBCU Old Fashioned Challenge '
       - description: >-
           Jameson Orange Whiskey, Rumhaven Coconut Rum, Mango Vodka, Coconut-Chai Sweet Tea, Fresh Lemon-Limeade